Stocks (equity) is part ownership of a company.

 These are the few parameters based on which an individual might pursue his goals of capital appreciation through either mutual funds.

 One should also note that though equities as an asset class are risky as compared to equity mutual funds.
-A person having sound knowledge of finance and having experience enough to withstand the nitty-gritties of the markets is sure to make money through investing directly in equities.
+A person having sound knowledge of finance and having experienced enough to withstand the nitty-gritty of the markets is sure to make money through investing directly in equities.

 Disclaimer: the views expressed here are of the author and do not reflect those of Groww.